dimitrikp03/hackintro-hw0-part2/README.md

 # Hackintro: HW0 - Part 2

-A public repository to perform a successful scan for a docker image.
+A public repository to scan a docker image for known vulnerabilities.